What Is Albon Medication For Dogs Used For?

 Special Note: Make Sure You're Using Albon for Dogs

 Note that this medicine is also available for cats.
 Do not use the cat medicine on dogs or the dog version for cats.
 The doses will not match, in which case your pet might encounter severe side effects or the medication will be ineffective.

-What Can Albon Treat?
+What Albon Treats

 Albon is approved for the treatment of infections caused by organisms that include staphylococcus, escherichia and salmonella.
 Among the infections it treats are respiratory infections including tonsillitis, bronchitis and pneumonia; skin infections; anal gland infections; skin wounds; urinary tract infections and infections in the uterus.
 Your vet may recommend this medication for other infections not listed here.
 Your vet may also switch your dog from another medication to Albon if your dog's infection isn't getting better.

-Who Should Not Use Albon
+When You Should NOT Use Albon

-Albon is not for human use--it is only an animal medication.
 If your dog is allergic to sulfonamide antibiotics ("sulfa drugs"), he should not be treated with Albon.
 Signs of allergy can include trouble breathing and skin rash.

 If your dog is pregnant or nursing, she should not get Albon, nor should her puppies if they are younger than 7 weeks of age.
 If your dog has kidney or liver disease, the vet will probably prescribe a different medicine.
 If your dog is taking certain medications, such as phenytoin (an anti-seizure drug), warfarin (a blood thinner), aspirin and methotrexate (a chemotherapy drug) she should not take Albon.
 Make sure your vet knows of all the medications and supplements your dog takes.
 Even herbal supplements can interact with prescription drugs.